observIQ/bindplane-agent/docs/installation-windows.md

 ## Configuring the Agent

 After installing, the `observiq-otel-collector` service will be running and ready for configuration!

-The agent logs to `C:\Program Files\observIQ OpenTelemetry Collector\log\collector.log` by default.

-By default, the config file for the agent can be found at `C:\Program Files\observIQ OpenTelemetry Collector\config.yaml`.
-When changing the configuration,the agent service must be restarted in order for config changes to take effect.
+The agent is ran and managed by the [OpenTelemetry supervisor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/opampsupervisor).
+The supervisor must receive the agent's configuration from an OpAMP management platform, after which it will stop and restart the agent with the new config.

+The supervisor remembers the last config it received via OpAMP and always starts rewrites the agent's config file with it when it starts.
+This means you can't manually edit the agent's config file on disk.
+The best way to modify the configuration is to send a new one from the OpAMP platform the supervisor is connected to.

+The agent configuration file is located at `/opt/observiq-otel-collector/supervisor_storage/effective.yaml`.

-For more information on configuring the agent, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).
+For more information on OTel configurations, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).

 **Logging**

-Logs from the agent will appear in `<install_dir>/log` (`C:\Program Files\observIQ OpenTelemetry Collector\log` by default).
+The agent logs to `<install_dir>/supervisor_storage/agent.log` (`C:\Program Files\observIQ OpenTelemetry Collector\supervisor_storage\agent.log` by default).

-Stderr for the agent process can be found at `<install_dir>/log/observiq_collector.err` (`C:\Program Files\observIQ OpenTelemetry Collector\log\observiq_collector.err` by default).
+Stderr for the supervisor process can be found at `<install_dir>/log/observiq_collector.err` (`C:\Program Files\observIQ OpenTelemetry Collector\log\observiq_collector.err` by default).

 ## Restarting the Agent
 Restarting the agent may be done through the services dialog.